prsbrc/Miscellaneous/README.md

 CLCEAP is an example how to calculate a checkdigit with mod10

-CRYPT, CRYPTIFSCL and CRYPTIFSC1: encrypt or decrypt streamfiles via openssh and tdes
+CRYPT, CRYPTIFSCL: encrypt or decrypt streamfiles via openssl and tdes
+                   encode and decode streamfiles to/from base64 via openssl

 AUFAN2RG, AUFAN2DF shows how to make a autorefreshing subfileprogram with DTAQ (example).